Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/CuisHistory.md

 - Improved handling of Keyboard Focus and ClickToFocus.
 - Bubbling up on unhandled Keyboard Sortcuts.
 - Ongoing work on Bootstrap and Compiled Libraries:
-    - Support for the Sista Bytecode Set.
+    - Use the Sista Bytecode Set by default.
     - Unrestricted class reshaping and merge of class definitions
     - Remap of instance variable access in CompiledMethods.
+- Usability.
+Performance.
+Robustness.

 ## Ongoing since 2025-Dec-19 - Cuis 7.7 Rolling Release